home-assistant/addons/rpc_shutdown/README.md

 Credentials for logging into the computer.
 Use a `%` as the delimiter of username and password.

+### Option:  `computers.message` (optional)

+A delay (in seconds) before shutting down the computer.
+This gives a user that happens to be using that computer time to save their work.

+### Option:  `computers.delay` (optional)

+Show a custom message on the screen of the computer that will be shutdown.

 ## Home Assistant configuration